12 Entry-Level Tech Jobs To Kick-Start Your New Career

 Which job will you choose?

 So there you have it.
-12 entry-level tech jobs that you could either start today with no previous experience and no matter what your current skills or background is.
+12 entry-level tech jobs.
+5 of which you could start today with no previous experience and no matter what your current skills or background is.

-Or you could put in a little extra effort to train up on some tech skills to start a career track that can lead to $100,000+ salaries.
+Or 7 others thatn if you put in a little extra effort, you can quickly train up and start a career track that can lead to $100,000+ salaries.

 The choice is yours - you just need to decide which job you want to apply for!